 Keep a positive mindset

 It can be hard to stay positive when you have COPD.
-Every day you must start over again and try a little harder than yesterday.
+Every day is a new, harder challenge.

 It doesn’t help when someone questions you or your disease.
 Never allow negative self-talk.
 And never listen to negative opinions.

-I stay positive in these situations by being mindful of the current moment only.
+I stay positive in these situations by staying in the moment.
 I’ve learned to center myself, picture a positive situation, and breathe deeply.